-At the time of application to the Second Master's Degree program, the applicant also applies for admission to Gonzaga University.
-The applicant must have a Master's degree in Nursing from an accredited college or university, be licensed as a Registered Nurse, and submit one official transcript from each college, university, and/or nursing program attended.
-The decision to admit an applicant to the

-Second Master's Degree program is based on consideration of the individual's overall portfolio including:
+At the time of application to the second master's degree program, the applicant also applies for admission to Gonzaga University.
+The applicant must have a master's degree in nursing from an accredited college or university, be licensed as a Registered Nurse, and submit one official transcript from each college, university, and nursing program attended.
+The decision to admit an applicant to the MSN program is based on consideration of the individual's overall portfolio including:

-- 1) Cumulative GPA of 3.0 or better (4.0 scale) - 2) Evidence of a current unencumbered RN license - One official transcript from every college and university or nursing school attended.
-Only degreesand courses from a regionally accredited institution will be accepted. - 4) Current curriculum vitae (CV) - 5) Two letters of recommendation from individuals such as employers, colleagues, or professors whocan attest to the applicant's leadership, interpersonal skills, professional practice, critical thinking and judgment, and potential for advanced study - 6) Satisfactory score on the Miller Analogy Test or the Graduate Record Exam within the last five years7) Typewritten statement (maximum 500 words) that describes the applicant's:
+- 1. Cumulative GPA of 3.0 or better (4.0 scale.) - 2.
+Evidence of a current unencumbered RN license. - 3.
+One official transcript from every college and university or nursing school attended.
+Only degrees and courses from a regionally accredited institution will be accepted.
+4. Current curriculum vitae (CV.) - 5.
+Two letters of recommendation from individuals such as employers, colleagues, or professors who can attest to the applicant's leadership, interpersonal skills, professional practice, critical thinking and judgment, and potential for advanced study. - 6.
+Satisfactory score on the Miller Analogy Test or the Graduate Record Exam within the last five years

-a) interest in the RN to MSN Program and specific MSN option, e.g., Nurse Educator or Health Systems Leader

-- b) professional goals - c) personal and professional strengths - d) professional experiences - Non-native English speakers are required to provide proof of English proficiency.
-GonzagaUniversity accepts the following: - a) score of 6.5 or better on the IELTS - b) official TOEFL score of at least 88 ibt or 580 pbt - c) completion of an Associate's degree in Nursing or a diploma in Nursing from an institution whereEnglish is the primary medium of instruction. - 9) Submission of a financial declaration and supporting documentation by international applicants
+- 7. Typewritten statement (maximum 500 words) that describes the applicant's: - a) interest in the RN to MSN Program and specific MSN option, e.g., Nurse Educator or Health Systems Leader. - b) professional goals. - c) personal and professional strengths. - d) professional experiences. - 8.
+Non-native English speakers are required to provide proof of English proficiency.
+Gonzaga University accepts the following: - a) score of 6.5 or better on the IELTS. - b) official TOEFL score of at least 88 ibt or 580 pbt. - c) completion of an Associate's degree in nursing or a diploma in Nursing from an institution where English is the primary medium of instruction. - 9.
+Submission of a financial declaration and supporting documentation by international applicants.